Adrian of May: Royal pilgrims

 According to the chronicle of Mathieu d'Escouchy, Mary of Guelders visited the Isle of May and the shrine of St Adrian when she first arrived in Scotland in 1449.
 He mentions that the cemetery contained the bodies of many holy men, and was surrounded by a high wall.

-James IV came on 3 May 1504, and 10 May 1506 on board the Margaret.
+Andrew Wood of Largo is said to have maintained a ship for the pilgrimages of James III and Margaret of Denmark to the shrine of St Adrian.
+His August 1513 charter for the free barony of Largo includes this service for James IV and his "dearest consort" Margaret Tudor and their successors.
+James IV came to the island on 3 May 1504, and 10 May 1506 on board the Margaret.
 The royal treasurer's accounts mention that James IV wore new yellow breeches.
 The clerks of the Chapel Royal sang on the island, and James supported a hermit.

 On 24 August 1539 Mary of Guise and James V made a pilgrimage to the Isle of May.
 They took three ships, the Unicorn, the Little Unicorn, and the Mary Willoughby.
 It was believed that a visit to the shrine of St Adrian could help a woman become pregnant.
 In October 1540 James V commissioned a reliquary for a bone of St Adrian of May from the court goldsmith John Mosman, to be made from Scottish gold.